cudmore/homecage/treadmill/platformio/readme.md

 	sudo usermod -a -G dialout pi

 Install udev rules so you can talk to serial ports on usb.
-Download '49-teensy.rules' from [here](https://www.pjrc.com/teensy/49-teensy.rules) and place its contents in
+Download [49-teensy.rules](https://www.pjrc.com/teensy/49-teensy.rules).
+See end of this page for a copy of its contents.

 	sudo pico /etc/udev/rules.d/49-teensy.rules

+	# reboot the raspberry pi
+	sudo reboot

+## Install (using our script)

+This assumes you have a Teensy 3.2/3.3

+	cd homecage/treadmill/platformio
+	./install-treadmill.sh

-## Install platformio
+## Install platformio (manually)

-	cd ~/homecage/homecage_app/treadmill/platformio
+	cd ~/homecage/treadmill/platformio

 	# make a python 2 virtual environment
 	virtualenv -p python2 --no-site-packages env